Skip to content

 Returns:

-IntVar or linear expression: The objective term to be optimized
+linear expression = The objective term to be optimized

 """